-Thankfully, Facebook installed a pre-emptive warning on such type of media, and only displayed with a user’s confirmation.
+Thankfully, Facebook installed a pre-emptive warning on such type of media and only displayed it with a user’s confirmation.

-But it has never stopped certain Facebook users from sharing such type of posts.
+But it has never stopped certain Facebook users from sharing such types of posts.

 There are many tricks in the bag about chain letters that Filipinos often fall into.
 From Facebook founder Mark Zuckerberg’s “plan” to share a slice of his wealth to those who share the news to everyone to the dreaded Facebook “apocalypse” that promises a fee charged to Facebook users who don’t share the same update onto their public posts.